State Ecology Department rejects permit for Kalama methanol plant on Columbia River

 That study was cited by developers as they reacted to the permit rejection.
 “Given the strong scientific findings and multiple reviews over the last six years, it is difficult to understand why the original vision for both economic and environmental security has been bypassed,” said Vee Godley, chief development officer for NW Innovation Works.

-In interviews last year, state officials cast doubt on those findings, saying the study’s findings were based on an analysis of future markets that were difficult to predict.
+In interviews last year, state officials cast doubt on those findings, saying they were based on an analysis of future markets that were difficult to predict.
 In the study, they noted the department’s determination that the project’s emissions are significant, a conclusion that is required for a permit to be denied.

 Watson also cited the uncertainty about how environmental and economic decisions would impact methanol markets with leaving no alternative but to turn down the permit.